 XCHAR [2]: Transmit Xoff Indicator

-If the last transmitted control character was a Xoff character or characters (Xoff1, Xoff2), this bit will be set to a last trans.

-1. This bit will
+If the last transmitted control character was a Xoff character or characters (Xoff1, Xoff2), this bit will be set to a logic 1.
+This bit will clear after the read.

-ARR [1]: Xon Detect in.
+XCHAR [1]: Xon Detect Indicator